RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 ##### Greater impact and more citations
 Rather than keeping your code secret and only intelligible to yourself, why not make it available online and understandable to others?
 That way, someone can repeat your analysis and spawn a new research topic using the methods you have developed, citing your work in the process and making it a more important element of the field.
 Doesn't that sound great?!
 By using software best practice your code will live on beyond the time you initially have to spend on it, influencing your field and other researchers and ultimately leading to more impactful research - a valuable comodity in today's research environment.
+If you need to keep your work under wraps before publication, it's possible to just publish the code to an online repository once you're ready.
+Version control systems can be run on your local machine if it's just you working on your code, or perhaps on an institutional server for you and your collaborators to use as your remote repo during development before publishing.

 ## But how?